tartofour/scopecheck/README.md

 # scopecheck

 - [ ] Add help menu
+- [ ] Possibility to specify IP range

 ## Description
 Take a list of FQDNs from stdin.
 The script resolves each FQDN and check if resolved IP addresses are present in the SCOPE_FILE.
 In-scope FQDNs are sent to stdout.